 |Paper 2||English language & Comprehension||200||200||02 hours|

-Prepare for the SSC CPO exam by solving the SSC CPO mock test series and analyse your performance based on the marks scored in each test.
+Prepare for the SSC CPO exam by solving the SSC CPO mock test series and analyze your performance based on the marks scored in each test.

 The SSC Exam syllabus for CPO Paper-II covers English Language & Comprehension.
 The topics that need to be focused while preparing for Paper II are as mentioned below.